I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 server_tokens off;

-There is also an annoying behaviour of Nginx: it doesn’t remove the socket files in /var/run during a restart or when closing down.
-When starting again, Nginx is complaining because of these already existing socket files.
-Currently, in TorBox we deal with this fact in the script, are looking for unused socket files and deleting them.
-Neverthertheless we recommend implementing this change to the /etc/init.d/nginx, which is recommended here by using the following command:
+Nginx also has an annoying behaviour: it doesn’t remove the socket files in /var/run during a restart or when closing down.
+When starting again, Nginx complains because of these already existing socket files.
+Currently, in TorBox, we deal with this fact in the script, and are looking for unused socket files and deleting them.
+Nevertheless we recommend implementing this change to the /etc/init.d/nginx, which is recommended here by using the following command:

 sudo sed "s|STOP_SCHEDULE=\"${STOP_SCHEDULE:-QUIT/5/TERM/5/KILL/5}\"|STOP_SCHEDULE=\"${STOP_SCHEDULE:-TERM/5/KILL/5}\"|g" /etc/init.d/nginx